lowlighter/metrics/README.md

 See all supported options in [action.yml](action.yml).

-When using a token with additional permissions, it is advised to fork this repository to minimize risks of security issues :
+When using a token with additional permissions, it is advised to fork this repository to minimize security risks :
 ```yaml
       - uses: my-github-username/metrics@latest
 ```
 In this case, consider watching new releases of this repository to stay up-to-date and enjoy latest features !

+If you prefer examples rather than theory, check out this [workflow](https://github.com/lowlighter/lowlighter/blob/master/.github/workflows/metrics.yml) file which generates metrics daily.

 #### Preview vs release